Anti Slip Floor Treatment

 What is slip resistance?

-Slip resistance friction or traction is the resistance to lateral movement caused by the contact between two surfaces.
-Slipperiness= Too little friction.
+The slip resistance friction or traction is the resistance to lateral movement caused by the contact between two surfaces.
+Slipperiness= too little friction.
 Dividing the horizontal force by the vertical force (weight), we get a number, “The Coefficient of Friction”.

 What is the coefficient of friction?